Amenity horticulturists design and create a range of public outdoor spaces including parks and gardens

 - knowledge of health and safety regulations and procedures

-Practical horticultural experience is vital.
+Practical horticulture experience is vital.
 Try to obtain a work experience placement or a vacation job within the industry.
 Voluntary gardening work is also useful, for example, with organisations such as the:

-There are opportunities to undertake work experience placements in all areas of horticulture abroad.
+There are opportunities to undertake horticulture placements in all areas of the field abroad.

 Short-term contracts are a good way of gaining relevant experience.
 Be prepared to start in posts where you'll be required to get your hands dirty before taking responsibility for a workforce.

 - Commonwealth War Graves Commission (CWGC)